 Learn more about the Concussion Awareness Training Tool (CATT)

 Researchers at BCIRPU are conducting a study to improve recognition and management of sports-related concussion in youth.
-Surveillance in High Schools to Reduce Concussions and Consequences of Concussions (SHRed Concussions) is a three-year longitudinal, Canada-wide, cohort study aimed at reducing the burden of sport-related concussions and their consequences across youth sport populations.
+Surveillance in High Schools to Reduce Concussions and Consequences of Concussions (SHRed Concussions) is a multi-year longitudinal, Canada-wide, cohort study aimed at reducing the burden of sport-related concussions and their consequences across youth sport populations.
 Researchers are recruiting high school athletes who participate in rugby.

 Visit the SHRed Concussions study page for more information.